Reviewed by Dennison O., Florida Land Acquisition Analyst at Buy Land FL

 How We Price Land in Broward County

-We do not price Broward County land like generic Florida inventory.
+We don't price Broward County land like generic Florida inventory.
 These are the drivers we review before we discuss a direct offer.
+Vacant land in Broward County currently averages $75,000–$200,000+ per acre, placing it in the premium pricing tier among Florida's 67 counties.

 Access, frontage, and easements